MicrosoftDocs/playfab-docs/playfab-docs/sdks/xamarin/quickstart.md

 }
 ```

-## Finish and Execute
+## Finish and execute

-- Run this project
+1. Select **Build** from the drop-down menu -> and **Start Debugging** to run this project.

-  - Build (drop-down) -> Start Debugging
+> [!NOTE]

-- The first time you run a UWP program, it can take a long time to load
+> The first time you run a UWP program, it can take a long time to load.

-- When it loads, you should see the following text:
+2. When the project loads, you should see the following text:
-  - "Congratulations, you made your first successful API call!"
+"Congratulations, you made your first successful API call!"

-- At this point, you can start making other API calls, and building your game
+At this point, you can start making other API calls, and building your game.

-- For a list of all available client API calls, see our [PlayFab API References](../../api-references/index.md) documentation.
+For a list of all available client API calls, see our [PlayFab API References](../../api-references/index.md) documentation.

-- Happy coding!
+Happy coding!

 ## Deconstruct the code